 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Revivalist #2 series and is a This urban fantasy is a paperback edition that was published by ROC on August 7, 2012 and has 304 pages.
+It is part of the Revivalist #2 series and is a urban fantasy that was published by ROC on August 7, 2012 and has 304 pages.

 Explore it on Goodreads or Amazon.